kemmojesus/CAPSTONESUB/README.md

 - Total Subscription Retained = 18,615
 - Customer with Highest Subscription is Anna a Premium user  with Total Subscription of 1102
 - Region with Highesst cancellation = East
-- Subscription Type with Cancelation = Basic
+- Subscription Type with Cancelation = Premium

+## Data Analysis

 ## Conclusion